AstroTech Summer School FAQ

 Q: Where will participants stay during the summer school?

-A: We will provide more information when we have finalized a contract for accommodations in Berkeley during the summer school.
+A: Please refer to our Travel, Lodging, and Site Info page.
+We will provide more information when we have finalized a contract for accommodations in Berkeley during the summer school.

 Q: If I live within driving distance of Berkeley should I stay at the hotel or commute from home?

-A: Participants who live in Berkeley or immediate surroundings are expected to commute from home to the summer school.
-However, participants living more than ~30 minutes away should stay at our participant lodging in Berkeley.
+A. Participants who live in Berkeley or immediate surroundings will be offered lodging at the hotel, along with participants and instructors, who travel to Berkeley, which will enable local participants to take advantage of informal times to socialize and network.
+However, local participants preferring to stay at home and commute are welcome to decline lodging.
 Participants will have an opportunity to specify their lodging needs at the time they are accepted to the summer school.

 Q: Can I stay at a different location from the summer school hotel?